Skip to main content

 Research from the Office of Energy Efficiency and Renewable Energy shows that proactive maintenance generates 12-18% savings over reactive strategies.
 Organizations using priority-driven planning experience 52.7% less unplanned downtime than reactive approaches.

-The Math: A facility spending $2M annually on reactive maintenance could save $240K-$360K per year by implementing priority-driven replacement planning.
+The math: A facility spending $2M annually on reactive maintenance could save $240K-$360K per year by implementing priority-driven replacement planning.

 Why Priority-Driven Replacement Transforms Capital Planning